"Muslim" means "anyone or anything that submits itself to the will of God" Learn more.

 There are five pillars of practice in Islam.
 These practices must be undertaken with the best of effort in order to be considered a true Muslim:

 Islam grants women numerous rights in the home and in society.
-Among them are the right to earn money, to financial support, to an education, to an inheritance, to being treated kindly, to vote, to a dowry, to keep their maiden name, to worship in a mosque, etc., etc.
+Among them are the right to earn money, to financial support, to an education, to an inheritance, to being treated kindly, to vote, to a dowry, to keep their maiden name, to worship in a mosque, etc. Learn more.

 "The Quran, the last revealed word of God, is the primary source of every Muslim's faith and practice.
 It deals with all the subjects which concern human beings: wisdom, doctrine, worship, transactions, law, etc., but its basic theme is the relationship between God and His creatures.At the same time, it provides guidelines and detailed teachings for a just society, proper human conduct, and an equitable economic system.